grafana/tanka/docs/docs/tutorial/jsonnet.md

 # ...
 ```

-Spend some time here and try to relocate resources from the output in the
+Spend some time here and try to identify resources from the output in the
 `.jsonnet` source.

 > **Bonus:** There is also `tk eval`, which displays the raw JSON object